-According to a new Japanese study, those who care better for their teeth are less likely to suffer from any insomnia related problems or sleep apnea.
+According to a new Japanese study, those who care better for their teeth are less likely to suffer from any insomnia-related problems or sleep apnea.

-The cause of this is missing teeth and how they affect the tongue’s ability to properly rest in the mouth.
+The cause of this is missing teeth and how they affect the tongue’s ability to rest properly in the mouth.

 Therefore, researchers have concluded that the inability of the tongue to rest is compromised by missing teeth, which can cause sleep apnea.

 Researchers from Tohoku University conducted a study on 23,444 elderly participants who were randomly selected.
 The average age was 73.